imodeveloperlab/dskit/README.md

 ## DSKit Features

-**Complex layouts easy:**
-Using Design System Kit, list, grid, and gallery sections you can achieve almost any layout you need for your apps.
+* **Complex layouts easy**: Using DSKit, list, grid, and gallery sections you can achieve almost any layout you need for your apps.

-**Themes:**
-Design System Kit contains a collection of ready-to-use themes you can choose from for your next app.
+* **Themes**: DSKit contains a collection of ready-to-use themes you can choose from for your next app.

-**App gallery:**
-You can start your next app by exploring the Design System Kit demo applications, where you can look at the code and copy-paste the desired implementation.
+* **App gallery**: You can start your next app by exploring the DSKit demo applications, where you can look at the code and copy-paste the desired implementation.

-**Component:**
-A collection of simple view models will help you to quickly create new screens.
+* **Component**: A collection of simple view models will help you to quickly create new screens.

-**Light / Dark mode suppor:**
-Easy to implement Light / Dark mode themes for a great viewing experience in low-light environments.
+* **Light / Dark mode support**: Easy to implement Light / Dark mode themes for a great viewing experience in low-light environments.

 **Documentation:**
 We put a lot of effort into making the simplest API for your next apps and documenting all the aspects of DSKit API.